DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 Sneak Peek into the FEATURES of various commonly known Blockchain frameworks:

-Blcokchain Frameworks do vary based on distinct needs, i.e., please choose the right framework from very many Blockchain framework options based on whether you need
+Blcokchain Frameworks do vary based on distinct needs, i.e., please choose the right framework from very many Blockchain technology options based on whether you need
 - a **Centralized ledger** database {such as Etherum (Public)/ AWS QLDB (Private)},
 - or a **Multi-party** {Channel Management for multiple stakeholder Scenario - such as Hyperledger Fabric},
 - or a **Fully managed blockchain network** that helps eliminate intermediaries {such as, AWS Managed Blockchian on HLF}